 Washington state has a large and growing organic industry with over 900 certified organic farms and over 145,000 acres certified organic production, representing $795 million dollars in farmgate sales.
 The region has been identified as an organic hotspot—counties in the U.S. that have a high level of organic agricultural activity.
 Organic hotspots have been proven to increase economic viability.

-Pacific Northwest farmers face many challenges related to unpredictable climatic changes—extreme heat, wildfire, smoke, drought, and flooding—afflicting both the health and financial wellbeing of farmers, farm workers, and farm economies.
-In particular, organic farmers are in need of organic specific research-based practices and varietals that allow farmers to adapt to a changing climate, improve soil health and manage pests, diseases, and weeds.
+Pacific Northwest farmers face many challenges related to unpredictable climatic changes—extreme heat, wildfire, smoke, drought, and flooding—afflicting both the health and financial wellbeing of farmers, farm workers, and farm economics.
+The region’s organic farmers are in need of guidance on research-based practices that allow them to adapt to extreme weather events while improving soil health and successfully managing pests and diseases.
+The Center will help farmers navigate these challenges by conducting regionally focused research, providing training and direct farmer consulting services, and serving as a demonstration and education hub.

-The Pacific Northwest Organic Center will serve as a regional resource for farmers interested in using organic practices and advancing a regenerative organic future.
+The Pacific Northwest Organic Center is part of a network of Rodale Institute regional resource centers around the U.S. It serves as a research center studying the unique growing conditions of the Pacific Northwest, and a resource for farmers in the region who are interested in using organic practices and advancing a regenerative organic future.

 Goals for the Center

-Conduct research trials focused on practices that help farmers adapt to a changing climate with increased heat, drought, and flooding and weed and pest pressure.
+Conduct research trials focused on practices that help farmers adapt to a changing climate with increased heat, drought, flooding, and weed and pest pressure.

 Support farmers through training and consulting aimed at improving yields, profitability, and soil health using organic and regenerative organic practices.